 Skip to content

-Domestic abuse can have a huge impact on your mental and physical wellbeing.
-Whether it's a partner, friend or family member, abuse can take on many forms.
+Domestic abuse can have a huge impact on your mental and physical wellbeing and can take many forms.

-Explore this guide for support and advice on recognising the signs of abuse, and steps you can take to protect yourself and your loved ones.
+Explore this guide for information on recognising abuse, and steps you can take to protect yourself and the people around you.

 Recognising domestic abuse